Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Woodend has a high national median income of $57,970 and an average income of $85,059.
-This compares to Rest of Vic.'s median income of $48,741 and average income of $60,693.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Woodend SA2 has a median income of $57,970 and an average income of $85,059.
+This is higher than the Rest of Vic.'s median income of $48,741 and average income of $60,693.
 Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Woodend are approximately $65,019 (median) and $95,402 (average) as of September 2025.
-Census data indicates incomes in Woodend cluster around the 67th percentile nationally.
-Income brackets reveal 27.7% of residents fall within the $1,500 - 2,999 income range, similar to metropolitan regions at 30.3%.
-The substantial proportion of high earners (34.5%) indicates strong economic capacity in Woodend.
-After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.
+Census data shows that incomes in Woodend cluster around the 67th percentile nationally.
+Income brackets indicate that 27.7% of Woodend's population falls within the $1,500 - $2,999 income range, which is similar to metropolitan regions where this cohort represents 30.3%.
+The area has a substantial proportion of high earners, with 34.5% earning above $3,000 per week, indicating strong economic capacity.
+After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income